 Operation Christmas Child plans to collect shoebox gifts during National Collection Week, Nov.
 16–22, 2020.
-Shoebox donors can find their nearest drop-off locations by early November.
+Shoebox donors can find their nearest drop-off locations here.
 The best way to stay up-to-date on any changes this season is by continuing to check this page and by visiting our social media channels.

 We may not be able to host a packing party at our church, impacting the number of boxes we plan to pack.
 Any suggestions?

 We strongly encourage packing parties to follow local government guidelines.
 If your church or group shoebox goal is impacted by COVID-19, you may want to consider packing shoeboxes online.

 What adjustments will be made to drop-off locations to ensure safe collection?